-The point is that some assessment requirements can easily be met online while others are quite a bit more difficult if not impossible, particularly with seriously mentally ill or intoxicated individuals.
+The point is that some patient assessment requirements can easily be met online while others are quite a bit more difficult if not impossible, particularly with seriously mentally ill or intoxicated individuals.
 Some intake/assessment processes have a telehealth research basis of support but are only appropriate if the clinician follows the researched protocol.6 Some popular employers with unorthodox services may be proliferating, but they are not yet validated and therefore, can leave the client/patient as well as the clinician in hot water if something goes wrong.7 In telehealth, being “creative” on the fly could quickly become problematic for the private practitioner as well as the unwitting clinician who chooses to offer “distruptive” services through unproven technologies with a poor evidence base.

 Yes, telehealth can replace in-person care in many ways, but it simply isn’t evolved enough to correctly, responsibly serve all people as well as in a highly controlled, brick-and-mortar offices.
 If a clinician is guessing at the answers to the questions above rather than able to identify specific, peer-reviewed articles to support their procedures using telehealth, focused research/study is warranted.
-To see some of the data available for such a case, research the assessment literature;8,9,10, 11,12 consider getting specific telehealth training to conduct proper screening, documentation, and legally and ethically compliant practices.
+To see some of the data available for such a case, research the patient assessment literature;8,9,10, 11,12 consider getting specific telehealth training to conduct proper screening, documentation, and legally and ethically compliant practices.

 In summary, the experienced clinician will consider that telehealth cannot yet be all things to all people — no matter what some clinicians would like to believe.
-Some assessment are still best conducted in-person.
-Meanwhile, if any form of assessment is involved, it is the job of the responsible professional to have thought through all services offered to the public and considered what telehealth can and can’t do for each person in front of them.
-He or she will do well to stick to evidence-based screening protocols and/or assessment instruments and processes.
+Some patient assessments are still best conducted in-person.
+Meanwhile, if any form of patient assessment is involved, it is the job of the responsible professional to have thought through all services offered to the public and considered what telehealth can and can’t do for each person in front of them.
+He or she will do well to stick to evidence-based screening protocols and/or patient assessment instruments and processes.
 If not, they may need to offer general telehealth services with very well screened populations, develop strong and reliable support systems in case of emergency and wait for the research to lead the way.13

 Your comments are invited.
 Please feel free to provide links to peer-reviewed publications to support your views.

-Telehealth Assessment References and Footnotes
+Telehealth Patient Assessment References and Footnotes

 1 Callan, J. E., Maheu, M. M., & Bucky, S. F. (2017).
 Crisis in the behavioral health classroom: enhancing knowledge, skills, and attitudes in telehealth training.
 Career paths in telemental health, 63-80.